Lando-Ke/subscriber-manager/README.md

 ### Todos
+ - Add validation rule to ensure custom field is unique to subscriber
  - Add Field view to Front End
  - Add Pagination to Front End
  - Make it possible to create fields when creating subscriber